 By combining data from the Local Government Earnings Survey, Quarterly Public Sector Employment Survey and Labour Force Survey we have produced a demographic profile of the local government workforce.
 This includes data on age, gender, ethnic group and disability status.

 - There is a modest increase in local government employees under 30 over the last 10 years, and a shift to more people over 55 although this is consistent with the wider shift in the population.

-- Around three quarters of the workforce are female except in shire disticts where just over half the workforce are female.
+- Around three quarters of the workforce are female except in shire districts where just over half the workforce are female.

 - Over 15 per cent of the local government workforce are Disability Discrimination Act disabled or work-limiting disabled.
 This is in line with rates in the rest of the public sector but almost three per cent higher than in the whole economy and private sector.

-This paper provides a summary of the key demogrphic profiles and trends over the past decade.
+This paper provides a summary of the key demographic profiles and trends over the past decade.

 This interactive feedback file enables respondents to the Earnings Survey 2010 to compare their authority's demographic profile with regional, authority type and national profiles.